- Imperial acquired Red Chris project in 2007

 In July 2015, RCDC and the Tahltan Nation signed an Impact, Benefit and Co-Management Agreement which provides the basis for a working partnership between the Tahltan people and RCDC for the life of the Red Chris mine.

-Open pit mining activities are currently focused in the Main zone.
-The 2018 production target for Red Chris mine is 61.9 million pounds copper and 43,200 ounces gold.
+Open pit mining activities are focused in the Main zone.
+Annual metal production for 2019 is targeted in the range of 72-76 million pounds copper and 36-38 thousand ounces gold.

 The completed hole (RC18-588) was drilled using orientated core diamond drilling to gather geotechnical information regarding the proposed block cave mine also intersected significant copper and gold mineralization below the East zone pit.
 The drill hole was designed to test an area where the proposed block cave infrastructure may be constructed and more rock quality information was needed.
 Preliminary results indicate that the rock quality and strength in this area tested for development is very positive.